 3. Disable USB Ports via the Local Group Policy Editor

 In this method, we will use Windows 11’s Local Group Policy Editor to disable the USB Ports.
-Here are some of the simple steps you need to follow.

 Group Policy Editor

-2. On the Local Group Policy Editor, navigate to the path:
+2. Navigate to the path:

 Computer Configuration > Administrative Templates > System > Removable Storage Access